 Mother Teresa once wrote to her spiritual director, “In my soul I feel just that terrible pain of loss, of God not wanting me, of God not being God, of God not really existing.”
 On the surface Mother Teresa was helping the poor and the sick, but she never did what Jesus commanded us to do: love your neighbour as yourself.
 No wonder Mother Teresa never sensed the presence of God in her life.

 Mother Teresa did not truly serve God.
 She was a servant of the Catholic Church.
-Yes, Mother Teresa had raised millions of dollars to help the poor and the sick, but very little of the money actually went to the cause.
+Yes, Mother Teresa had raised millions of dollars in the name of helping the poor and the sick, but very little of the money actually went to the cause.
 The unspent millions most likely ended up in the coffers of the Catholic Church.
 Is it any wonder that the Catholic Church would rush to declare her a saint?

 Canonization is a human creation.
 Who but God can look inside a person’s heart and see the truth?